 Calling between numbers of the same carriers is cheaper and sometimes they'll give you some same-carrier minutes for free as a promo.

-It was way cheaper for me to buy consecutive 1.25 GB, 7-day packages for R55 each time than to buy a 30-day, 3 GB package cost R299.
+For example, I'd buy consecutive 1.25 GB, 7-day packages for R55 each time because it's cheaper than buying a 30-day, 3 GB package for R299.